elixir-lang/elixir/README.md

 Once again, remember:

 * Everything is an object;
 * Methods are defined in modules.
-All modules are all objects, but not all objects are modules.
+All modules are objects, but not all objects are modules.
 Besides, modules cannot have instances. `Person::Mixin` and `Person::Proto` defined above are modules;
 * Modules can be either mixed into objects (`mixin`), changing their current behavior...
 * Or added as prototype (`proto`), which will define the behavior of all children/instances from that object;
 * Finally, all modules defined as `proto` in the parent, becomes a `mixin` to the child.